These popular cuts will get you through any tough spring gobbler situation

 Make Mine a Mouth Call

 Some guys enjoy turkey call history and trivia.
 They follow the custom call circuit.
 They make their own wingbone yelpers.
 They display calls under glass.

 That's not me.
 I love to turkey hunt, and I love to call turkeys.
-But outside of my first-ever call, a paddle box that I do still carry and use, I've never been sentimental about my turkey calls.
+But outside of my first-ever call, a paddle box that I eventually sat on and broke while hustling into position on a Nebraska gobbler, I've never been sentimental about my turkey calls.
 They’re tools, and if a few of them will provide me with all the calling versatility I need without filling up a ton of space, great.